Man with a toothache August 25, 2020

 The sooner you can be seen by a dentist the better.
 If we are closed however, there is some emergency advice available for traumatic injuries of teeth.
 Use painkillers as directed on the packet until you can be seen.

-We will book you in as soon as we can.
-If you are suffering please call our after hours emergency number and tell the answering machine all the details.
+If you are suffering with dental pain please call our after hours emergency number and tell the answering machine all the details.
 We will call you back as soon as we can.
 After Hours Emergency : 047 337 4166

 Types of pain – Slight sensitivity to severe toothache